 Engaging with your supporters on social media is a great way to spread the word about your campaign.
-Since social media is a popular way to interact with donors, you can use your accounts to promote your capital campaign and encourage supporters to give.
+Since social media is a popular way to interact with donors, you can use your accounts to promote your campaign and encourage supporters to give.

 You can use social media to:

 - Thank donors for contributing

 - Post ways supporters can give to your campaign

 When you make content for social media, make sure you use graphics or photos to make your posts more shareable.
 The more a post is shared, the more people will know about your campaign.

 It’s also a good idea to keep track of the conversations surrounding your nonprofit and your campaign.
 You can do this by creating a campaign-specific hashtag.
 Use your hashtag on all the posts or tweets you create for your campaign and encourage donors to use it, too.